CiscoSE/vmo3/outlook-monitor/README.md

 17. The MS Graph <a href="#get-users-in-my-organization">GET users in my organization API</a> will respond with the users in Active Directory.

 18. The data is send back to the monitor_users function where it is parsed to determine if the email address in the
-vmo-mediator POST exists in Active Directory.
+<a href="https://github.com/clintmann/vmo3/tree/master/vmo-mediator#vmo3---vmo-mediator">vmo-mediator</a> POST exists in Active Directory.

 19. If the email address exist in Active Directory and the monitor status of the user from vmo-mediator is set to TRUE, the user and their status is added to VMOusers.